-The FY 2026 County Assets operating budget is \$518.5 million, an \$88 million (14.5%) decrease from the FY 2025 Adopted operating budget.
-This excludes cash transfers, contingency, and unappropriated balances.
-It includes: \$10.9 million (2%) in the General Fund, \$203.9 million (39%) in Internal Service funds, and \$303.5 million (59%) in Capital funds.
+The FY 2026 County Assets budget is \$516.7 million, an \$89.8 million (14.8%) decrease from the FY 2025 Adopted budget.
+It includes: \$10.9 million (2%) in the General Fund, \$203.4 million (39%) in Internal Service funds, and \$302.2 million (59%) in Capital funds.
+The significant decrease of \$112 million comes primarily from expected spending of the Library Capital Bond Funds.
 Internal Service funds include facilities, information technology, fleet, records, distribution, motor pool, and are funded by charges to all departments.

-Increases to the Department of County Assets capital budget occurred most notably in the Capital Improvement Fund (\$5.7 million) and the creation of a new fund, the Sobering and Crisis Intervention Capital Fund (\$14.7 million).
+Increases to the Department of County Assets capital budget occurred most notably in the Capital Improvement Fund (\$6.6 million) and the creation of a new fund, the Sobering and Crisis Intervention Capital Fund (\$13.4 million).
 Significant new projects to meet countywide needs include the Department of County Justice East Campus Expansion (78251), multiple real estate and property analysis studies (78235, 78252, 78253, and 78254), and continued deconstruction of the Hansen Complex (78240), and the new Sobering and Crisis Intervention Center (78249).
-Decreases to the Department of County Assets capital budget occurred most notably in the Multnomah County Library Capital Construction (GO Bond) Fund (\$115 million) as individual library projects are completed and funds are spent down.
+Decreases to the Department of County Assets capital budget occurred most notably in the Multnomah County Library Capital Construction (GO Bond) Fund (\$112 million) as individual library projects are completed and funds are spent down.

-Increases to the Department of County Assets internal services budget occurred most notably in the Fleet Asset Replacement Fund (\$2.8 million), Information Technology Fund (\$5.1 million), and the Facilities Management Fund (\$6.5 million).
+Increases to the Department of County Assets internal services budget occurred most notably in the Fleet Asset Replacement Fund (\$2.7 million), Information Technology Fund (\$4.9 million), and the Facilities Management Fund (\$6.2 million).
 The following tables show the new ongoing and one-time-only programs, as well as reductions.
 These tables, along with information on the Department of County Assets reallocations, can be found in the Overview of Additions, Reductions, and Reallocations section of the Budget Director's Message in Volume 1.
 In addition, the Budget Director's Message contains a list of one-time-only programs for all departments.